-Getting Personal started with one clever personalised calendar and has grown into a multi-million pound online business.
+Getting Personal started with one clever personalised calendar and has grown into a multi-million pound ecommerce business.
 Rachel Miller talks to Giles Harridge to find out the secrets behind the success of Getting Personal

 If you've ever struggled to find a personal gift, you'll understand the frustration that inspired the creation of Getting Personal.
 The brainchild of Giles Harridge and John Smith, Getting Personal offers a wide range of gifts including some unusual and highly personalised products such as calendars, cards, mugs and more.

 When it was started in 2005, the company consisted of two founders plus "someone to make the tea".
 Getting Personal now employs 30 people rising to 50 in the run-up to Christmas, and has a 10,000 square-foot warehouse.

 The idea for Getting Personal was borne out of frustration at the lack of interesting corporate gifts.
 Giles and John, who were doing consultancy work together, decided to come up with their own product.
 It was a personalised calendar featuring the name of the recipient included within a photograph - as pebbles on a beach or in the Hollywood walk of fame.

 Friends, colleagues and family loved it, so Giles and John built a website to sell it to a wider audience.
 With one product in two versions (desk calendar and wall calendar), they set up for business in November 2005.

 Knowing that the actual product got such a positive reaction, they sent samples to the media in a bid for some positive PR.
 They really hit the jackpot when ITV's This Morning featured their calendar in late November 2005, just weeks after they had launched.
 "We got a great response," says Giles.
 "Phil and Fern showed the personalised calendar to camera and orders came flying in."